Mughal architecture: Humayun

-Akbar
+Akbar I

 Agra Fort

 Agra Fort is a UNESCO World Heritage Site in Agra, Uttar Pradesh.
 The major part of Agra fort was commissioned by Akbar from 1565 to 1574.
 The architecture of the fort clearly indicates the free adoption of the Rajput planning and construction.
 Some of the important buildings in the fort are Jahangiri Mahal built for Jahangir and his family, the Moti Masjid, and Mena Bazaars.
 The Jahangiri Mahal has a courtyard surrounded by double-storeyed halls and rooms.